Speech disorders can affect the way a person creates sounds to form words. Certain voice disorders may also be considered speech disorders.

 - apraxia: a motor speech disorder caused by damage to the parts of the brain related to speaking

-- dysarthria: a motor speech disorder in which the muscles of the mouth, face or respiratory system may become weak or have difficulty moving.
+- dysarthria: a motor speech disorder in which the muscles of the mouth, face, or respiratory system may become weak or have difficulty moving

 Some people with speech disorders are aware of what they would like to say, but are unable to articulate their thoughts.
 This may lead to self-esteem issues and the development of depression.
-If treated early, these conditions can be corrected.

 Speech disorders affect the vocal cords, muscles, nerves, and other structures within the throat.